 Starring Kiefer Sutherland, Donald Sutherland, and Demi Moore

 Jason Momoa of “Game of Thrones” and “The Red Road” makes his directorial debut and stars in this intense road movie as Wolf, a Native American on the run after avenging his mother’s murder.
 As he flees across the desolate American West on his motorcycle, he’ll discover that justice has a cost – Wolf’s search for redemption will reveal secrets and take him on a journey where the roads have some very unexpected turns.

 *2014 Sarasota Film Festival Official Selection

 I Trust You to Kill Me documents the European tour of rock band, Rocco DeLuca and the Burden as they find an audience on the road.
-Kiefer Sutherland stops at nothing in his effort to try and make this happen.
+Kiefer Sutherland, as their devoted band manager, stops at nothing in his effort to try and make this happen.